chromium/chromium/base/memory/raw_ptr.md

   `thread_local` variables (see more details in the [Rewrite exclusion statistics](https://docs.google.com/document/d/1uAsWnwy8HfIJhDPSh1efohnqfGsv2LJmYTRBj0JzZh8/edit#heading=h.dg4eebu87wg9)
   )
-- Pointer fields in classes/structs that have to be trivially constructible or destructible
+- Pointers in unions, as well as pointer fields in classes/structs that are used in unions (side note, absl::variant is strongly preferred)
 - Code that doesn’t depend on `//base` (including non-Chromium repositories and third party libraries)
 - Code in `//ppapi`